paulvha/PVH_ESP8266_AT_Arduino_Library/README.md

 4. workbook_server_loopback or talkback
     Create a server on the local network and perform talkback (basic Chat) or loopback.
 A test-client program for Linux (tclient.c) is available in extra-folder.

+5. Connect an Nano RFID reader (on a MEGA2560)
+   Create a server on the local network and constant check for new RFID EPC-tags.
+The unique detected are stored in a local array on MEGA and can be obtained with remote commands from either a browser or program ( example epconnect.c is provided )

 ##  calls and subroutines